bueler/stokes-ice-tutorial/README.md

 ## purpose

 Provide an easy-to-modify and well-documented finite element solver for glacier modeling, for planar and 3D glacier geometries, without shallowness assumptions in the equations.
+This is not a _library_, it is a _tutorial_, but it can be used as a starting point for other projects.

 <p align="center">
 <img src="latex/figs/stage3speed.png" alt="ice speed in a glacier" />
 </p>

-## versions
+## version log

+  * **v2.2**  Better text and citations.
   * **v2.1**  Switch pressure elements.
   * **v2.0**  Well-behaved glacial evolution in `stage4/`.
   * **v1.0**  The first version of this tutorial was for glacier dynamics only, for fixed geometry.